arpitbbhayani/articles/blogs/copy-on-write.md

 ## Performance in read-only use cases
 CoW also does really well in cases where the copied resources are never modified.
 Deep-copying a resource that is never modified is a waste of memory and CPU cycles, using CoW hus saves these efforts.

+CoW suits the best when the number of traversal and access operations vastly outnumber the number of mutations.

 # Implementing CoW
 CoW is just a semantic and it tells what and not how.
 Thus the implementation is all in the hands of the system and depending on the type of resource bing CoWed the implementation details differ.

 Naive way is how we deep copy a list.
 But we can do a lot better.

 To gain a deeper understanding we see how enfficiently could be make CoW for a Binary Tree [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree).

 ## Effieicnt Copy-on-write on a Binary Tree
 Given a Binary Tree `A` we create a copy `B` such that any modifications by `A` is not visible to `B` and any modifications by `B` are not visible to `A`.
 Naive way is to copy and clone all the nodes of the tree and let `B` now points to root of this new tree, as illustrated in the diagram below.
 Any modifications made to either tree will not be visible to the other because their entire space is mutually exclusive.